liam-m/TweetArchiveLogger/README.md

 ## Contributing
 Feel free to fork, change things, and issue a pull request.
 This isn't a very robust script, and there aren't many formatting options at the moment.

+[^1]: This is done because I used this script to start a tweet log that gets appended to by ifttt.
+Since ifttt can only append to files at the bottom, the tweets had to be oldest first.